datalogics/apdfl-java-maven-samples/README.md

 ## Free trial & license activation

 To activate the free trial:
-1. Visit https://www.datalogics.com/pdf-sdk-free-trial to obtain an activation key.
+1. Visit [Free Trial](https://www.datalogics.com/pdf-sdk-free-trial) to obtain an activation key.
 2. A prompt will appear on your console when executing Datalogics sample code.

 Alternatively, to use an activation key in code, the <em>setLicenseKey()</em> method of the <em>Library</em> class can be set to